danielmichaels/danielms/content/blog/temp-elixir.md

 Sometimes it is worth exploring new things and learning something different.
 I have been learning more about design patterns and programming paradigms lately in an effort to round myself out.
-Something that comes up a lot if functional programming, or how understanding it can aid the developer in new ways of thinking about problems.
+Something that comes up a lot is functional programming, or how understanding it can aid the developer in new ways of thinking about problems.

 Dave Thomas gives a great intro to elixir's potential, and does it more